Ulcer Index

 to divide the excess return of an investment by its risk.
 (Excess return

-is total return minus the return offered by risk-free investments).
-This
+is total return minus the return offered by risk-free investments such as money

 calculation provides a single number that accounts for both return and